MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/automation-dictionary-keys.md

 While creating the **Open an email form with predefined template** action, you can get the context data parameter keys from the **Open a new form to create a record** macro action step.

-The context data parameter from the first macro step are as follows:
+The context data parameter from the first macro action are as follows:
 - Entity Logical Name
 - Page Type
 - Tab Id